 “I call many of these changes tweaks because changes can be something minor, like the placement of a fastener or drawer pull,” he says.
 “Other improvements are more substantial, such as reworking where a holding tank may sit, or improving access to a piece of machinery that requires regular maintenance.”

-On my test boat, the main saloon and galley were immediately forward of the cockpit, accessed via an extra-wide, single-panel door.
+On my test boat, the main salon and galley were immediately forward of the cockpit, accessed via an extra-wide, single-panel door.
 The decor was modern, and the cherry wood, white trim accents and cherry-and-holly sole gave the KE52’s interior a Down East feel.
 An L-shaped lounge wrapped around a teak table, with two swiveling lounge chairs to port and a flat-screen television in the back side of the kitchen counter.

 Farther forward, the galley had home-style features such as a flip-down tray at the sink for stowing sponges and scrubbies.
 There were full-size appliances, including an LPG-fired stove/oven, a refrigerator/freezer and a microwave.
 Deep fiddles framed the counters — a welcome addition for couples who cook underway.